 Do: Keep Track Of Transfer Deadlines

 The specific timeline may vary from one college to another.
-But usually transfer deadlines for fall admission are sometime in March-April and deadlines for spring admission are in November.
+Usually, transfer deadlines for fall admission are sometime in March-April and deadlines for spring admission are in November.
 If you are applying to multiple colleges, keep track of each school’s deadline.
-And make sure you give yourself plenty of time to work on your application and submit it on time.
+Make sure you give yourself plenty of time to work on your application and submit it on time.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!